 Optimise Detail Pages’ Content with Structured Markup

 There’s more to on-page optimization in today’s richer web than titles and keyword use, and with stronger competition, the need to go that extra step is increasingly important to gain an edge.

-Schema.org is a set of html tags for structured data that is supported by all the leading search engines.
-It allows you to add rich context to your website’s pages, by telling search engines what parts of the content refer to commonly sought information such as price, average review score, number of reviews, colour etc.
+Schema.org is a set of HTML tags for structured data that is supported by all the leading search engines.
+It allows you to add rich context to your website’s pages, by telling search engines what parts of the content refer to commonly sought information such as price, average review score, number of reviews, color, etc.

 In turn, the search engines use this to make your search listing that extra bit jazzy.
 They create rich snippets in the search results displaying things like price, rating, availability, brand, condition, model number and much more besides.

 The main benefit is an increased clickthrough rate.
 Over time, it could also actually improve your rankings because Google is working user feedback metrics like clickthrough rate into its algorithm.

 Schema-Creator.org is a fantastic free tool that allows you to easily add the required markup to your pages.
 You can enter all the details about a product for example and it generates the markup code which you can then copy and paste into the page on your site.